Feb 03, 2026 · 9 min read

 Step 2: Edge-Side Anomaly Detection

-The built-in Proxus SmartAnomalyActor runs a localized machine learning model right on the DIN-rail hardware.
-It learns the specific "healthy heartbeat" of that exact motor.
+The built-in Proxus Anomaly Detection Engine runs localized statistical algorithms (like Z-Score and Exponential Moving Average) right on the DIN-rail hardware.
+It calculates dynamic baselines to establish the specific "healthy heartbeat" of that exact motor in real-time.

 Step 3: Millisecond Alerting